HamzaMeski/BatiConstructionsX/README.md

 ### Application for Estimating Kitchen Construction Costs

-**Bati-Cuisine** is a Java application designed for professionals in kitchen construction and renovation.
+**Bati-Constructions** is a Java application designed for professionals in kitchen construction and renovation.
 The app calculates the total cost of kitchen projects, factoring in materials and labor costs.
 It aims to provide a powerful and user-friendly tool for accurate cost estimation and effective project management.

 ---